-A motherboard standoff is basically a small cylindrical-shaped metallic object that screws into dedicated mounting holes on the PC case.
-The purpose of motherboard standoffs is to lift the motherboard off from the CPU case.
+A motherboard standoff is a small cylindrical-shaped metallic object that screws into dedicated mounting holes on the PC case.
+Motherboard standoffs aim to lift the motherboard off from the CPU case.

 Hence, in the simplest of definitions, a standoff is technically a spacer between the motherboard and the case.

-Motherboard has a lot of intricate electrical circuits with hundreds of solder points and electrical terminals on its backside.
+Motherboard has a lot of complex electrical circuits with hundreds of solder points and electrical terminals on its backside.

-Therefore, it is imperative that the motherboard is lifted up so that it does not come in contact with the metallic PC case as it could create a short circuit.
+Therefore, the motherboard must be lifted so it does not come in contact with the metallic PC case, as it could create a short circuit.

-Motherboard standoffs, while they may look small, trivial and without much consequence, they are an integral part of PC building.
+Motherboard standoffs may look small, trivial, and without much consequence, but they are an integral part of PC building.

-In the following text we look further into what are motherboard standoffs, why should you install them, and how do you install them.
+In the following text, we look further into what motherboard standoffs are, why you should install them, and how you install them.

 What Are Motherboard Standoffs?

 Motherboard standoffs have a very peculiar design.
 On one end, they have threads, just like a regular screw.
-This side is used for mounting the standoff onto the PC case.
+This site is used for mounting the standoff onto the PC case.

 The other end of the standoff has a hole that is threaded on the inside.
 This is the end on which the motherboard can be screwed into.